openziti/ziti-doc/docfx_project/ziti/services/overview.md

 ##### `random`
 This strategy does not change terminator weights.
 It does simple random selection across all terminators of the highest precedence.

-##### `ha`
-This strategy assumes that one terminator will have `required` precedence and there will be a secondary terminator with `default` precedence.
-If three consecutive dials to the highest ranked terminator fail in a row it will be marked as failed.
-This will allow the secondary to take over.
-If the primary recovers it can be marked as required again via the APIs.

 [!include[](./creating.md)]